Annual Percentage Rate (APR): Meaning, formula, types and how it works in India

 APR vs nominal interest rate vs. daily periodic rate

-APR (Annual Percentage Rate) encompasses the total cost of borrowing, including both the interest rate and any associated fees, expressed as a percentage.
-For example, an APR of 12% means you’ll pay Rs.
-12,000 annually on a loan of Rs.
-100,000, excluding other fees.
+The APR (Annual Percentage Rate) represents the total cost of borrowing, including the interest rate and any additional fees, expressed as a percentage.
+For example, an APR of 12% on a Rs.
+1,00,000 loan means you’ll effectively pay Rs.
+12,000 annually, excluding extra charges.
+Knowing the APR helps borrowers understand the real cost of a loan and compare offers more accurately.

-The nominal interest rate, on the other hand, is the stated interest rate without considering compounding or additional costs.
-If a loan has a nominal interest rate of 10%, that’s the rate applied to your principal, but it doesn’t reflect the actual cost you’ll incur.
+The nominal interest rate is the stated or advertised rate of interest on a loan.
+It does not account for compounding or additional fees.
+For instance, a loan with a nominal rate of 10% means 10% is applied to your principal, but it may not reflect the true cost of borrowing.

-The daily periodic rate is derived from the nominal interest rate and is used to calculate interest on a daily basis.
-It’s calculated by dividing the nominal rate by 365.
-For instance, a nominal rate of 10% results in a daily periodic rate of approximately 0.027%.
+The daily periodic rate is calculated from the nominal interest rate and shows the interest applied on a daily basis.
+It is obtained by dividing the nominal rate by 365.
+For example, a 10% nominal interest rate equals a daily periodic rate of roughly 0.027%.
+This rate is useful for loans where interest is compounded daily.

 How to lower APR for a personal loan